 Community and Social Services: At parent meetings, featured speakers shared information on specific topics parents have indicated as being of interest during the fall participant survey.
 These speakers are from local community service providers and inform parents of resources available, how to access services, and eligibility requirements.
-Some examples of community organizations that provided training and services to parents include the Center for Changing Lives, who offered a series of workshops on family financial literacy as well as one-on-one financial coaching, and Tuesday's Child, who offered a workshop on managing young children's challenging behaviors.

 Other Community-Related Education: Each year, Casa Central engages hundreds of volunteers throughout the community and beyond.
 Volunteers work within the Centerbased program to provide support, activities and special crafts for the children, and parents are invited to participate and engage in those activities.
-Further, the program provided curriculum and learning activities during parent meetings and held discussions on topics, such as: "Preparing Your Child for the First Day of School" and "Child Development".
+Further, the program provided curriculum and learning activities during parent meetings using the engaging Parents as Teachers curriculum.